PCRM

 The original PCRM article explains the regulatory discrepancy that results in an obese nation.

 The Farm Bill...governs what children are fed in schools and what food assistance programs can distribute to recipients.
 The bill provides billions of dollars in subsidies, much of which goes to huge agribusinesses producing feed crops, such as corn and soy, which are then fed to animals.
 By funding these crops, the government supports the production of meat and dairy products--the same products that contribute to our growing rates of obesity and chronic disease.
-Fruit and vegetable farmers, on the other hand, receive less than 1 percent of government subsidies.
+Fruit and vegetable farmers, on the other hand, receive less than 1 percent of government subsidies.(Despite an early pledge to cut big ag subsidies Obama caved to the power of the industry and reversed this plan.)

 The government also purchases surplus foods like cheese, milk, pork, and beef for distribution to food assistance programs--including school lunches.
 The government is not required to purchase nutritious foods.